 Suggestions to Recommendation Writers

 We have attempted in the links below to give you advice about what various scholarships are looking for in their applicants and to demystify the internal Duke process and what we are asking of recommenders.
-If at any time you have questions or concerns please feel free to contact us at firstname.lastname@example.org or by phone at 919-660-3071.
+We do offer feedback on letters, if that is helpful, but need time before a given deadline to do so.
+For questions or concerns please feel free to contact us at firstname.lastname@example.org or by phone at 919-660-3071.

 All students have waived their rights to see your letter and it is against OUSF policy to accept letters drafted by the student and signed by their faculty.

-We have not addressed in the following links the problem of gender bias in letters of recommendation.
-We are hearing from foundations that it is a common problem in letters they receive.
+We are hearing from foundations that gender bias is a common problem in letters they receive.
 Lehigh University has a good website addressing the issue and we commend it to you.

 Fellowships for Rising Seniors, Alumni, and Grad Students